Topics

 [Related article] →Three (+one) Factors to Accelerate “Intestinal Starvation”

 In short, even though you are eating the same amount of food (calories) as before, you are taking in more energy and nutrients into your body than before, which means you are getting bigger/fatter.
-In the words of Gary Taubes, "a room crowded with ten people now has eleven people," and in this case, it is “intestinal starvation” that has caused it.
+In the words of Taubes, "a room crowded with ten people now has eleven people," and in this case, it is “intestinal starvation” that has caused it.

 The bottom line